Updated: May 2020

 Killer whale types

 Although killer whales are currently considered a single species, evidence has suggested a more complex situation with the potential for separate species.
-Indeed, differences in colour pattern, diet, morphological traits, behaviour, acoustics and genetics have led to the description of a mosaic of types of killer whales throughout the world (Pitman and Ensor 2003, Morin et al. 2010, Foote et al. 2016).
+Indeed, differences in colour pattern, diet, morphological traits, behaviour, acoustics and genetics have led to the description of a mosaic of types of killer whales throughout the world (Pitman & Ensor 2003, Morin et al. 2010, Foote et al. 2016).
 In the North Atlantic, the occurrence of two disparate types has been suggested.
 The generalist type 1 could be feeding on diverse prey types, with the diet of certain groups including both fish and mammals, whereas the specialist type 2 would be highly specialized on baleen whales (Foote et al. 2009).

 Life history and ecology